PhucLam202/Polkadot-Hackathon2024/README.md

 ## **Project Completed During the Hackathon**

- Website: A website that integrates AI to generate code files that can be run directly in the browser environment.
+We are developing a web-based application that integrates AI to generate code files, which can be executed directly within the browser environment.

 ---